-Data deficiencies Habitat Details No density estimates for the Coniferous Density estimates are based specified habitat. woodland on expert opinion.
-No occupancy data for the Coniferous Percentage occupancy is specified habitat. woodland based on surveys of hazel coppice.
-Limited density estimates for key Broadleaved Median density is based on 9 habitat. woodland, and 3 density estimates, hedgerows respectively.
+Density estimates are based on expert opinion.
+Percentage occupancy is

+Percentage occupancy is

+based on surveys of hazel

+coppice.

+Median density is based on 9

+and 3 density estimates,

+respectively.

 Table 7.4i An assessment of the future prospects of the hazel dormouse, in terms of whether the population size, range and habitat quality are likely to increase, decrease or remain stable.
 This assessment is based on the current trends, current drivers of change, and potential future drivers of change.
 For a full assessment of future prospects, see Appendix 7.